codefresh-io/docs.codefresh.io/_docs/dashboards/gitops-products.md

   max-width="60%"
 %}

-### Unassign applications from Products
+### Unassigning applications from Products
-Depending on the method used to assign the application to the Product, unassign the application either directly from the Products dashboard or by removing the annotation from its manifest.
+Depending on how you assigned the application to the Product, unassign it either directly from the Products dashboard or by removing the annotation from its manifest.

 ##### Unassign application from the GitOps Product dashboard